-- Conviction under state or federal antitrust statues arising out of the submission of bids or proposals. - Violation of contract provisions, as set forth below, of a character regarded by the county department as evidencing non-responsibility: - o Deliberate failure without good cause to perform in accordance with the specifications or within the time limit provided in the contract; or - A recent record of failure to perform or of unsatisfactory performance in accordance with the terms of one or more contracts; provided that failure to perform or unsatisfactory performance is not caused by acts beyond the control of the contractor. - Any other cause the department head determines to be so serious and compelling as to affect responsibility as a county contractor, including suspension by another governmental entity for any cause listed in this Ordinance.
+- Conviction for commission of a criminal offence as an incident to obtaining or attempting to obtain public or private contract or subcontract, or in the performance of such contract or subcontract. - Conviction under state or federal statutes of embezzlement, theft, forgery, bribery, falsification, or destruction of records, receiving stolen property, or any other offenses indicating a lack of business integrity or business honesty which currently, seriously, and directly affects responsibility as a county contractor. - Conviction under state or federal antitrust statues arising out of the submission of bids or proposals. - Violation of contract provisions, as set forth below, of a character regarded by the county department as evidencing non-responsibility: - Deliberate failure without good cause to perform in accordance with the specifications or within the time limit provided in the contract; or - A recent record of failure to perform or of unsatisfactory performance in accordance with the terms of one or more contracts; provided that failure to perform or unsatisfactory performance is not caused by acts beyond the control of the contractor. - Any other cause the department head determines to be so serious and compelling as to affect responsibility as a county contractor, including suspension by another governmental entity for any cause listed in this Ordinance.